Shreeja-AirMetro/Github-Notes/Progress- PhD/Monograph.md

 ###  work packages and Gantt chart

 To dos:
-We are doing this from monograph and publication perspective
+We are doing this from monograph and publication perspective and to help with

+- [ ] Research content and gap
+- [ ] Literature and clear Research hypothesis and questions
+- [ ]